Danelle12/Danelle12/README.md

 - 👋 Hi, I’m Danelle L. Jones aka(Trice)
 - 👀 I’m interested in Web Design and Art
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate not for sure yet

 - 📫 You can reach me at on Snap:latrice03w
   IG:peaches2013d or Facebook:Latrice Jones